Tax Insight · CGT

 Should I Sell Before 30 June 2027?
 CGT Reform Decision Guide for Investors

-This article is general information only.
-We maintain pages using primary-source checks and date-based reviews.
+General information only — we maintain pages with primary-source checks and date-based reviews.
 See editorial policy.

 General information only.
 This is not tax or financial advice.
 Consult a registered tax agent for advice specific to your situation.

 Walk into any investor Facebook group, Reddit thread, or accountant’s waiting room in the second half of 2026 and you’ll hear the same question on a loop: Should I sell before 30 June 2027 to lock in the 50% CGT discount?
-It is, by some margin, Australia’s most-searched investment question of the post-Budget cycle — and it has a deceptively simple answer.
+It is, by some margin, Australia’s most-searched investment question of the post-Budget cycle — and the legislation that passed in June 2026 (Acts 49 and 50 of 2026, royal assent 26 June 2026) largely answers it for you.

-This guide walks you through the decision in plain Aussie English: a five-question framework, the timeline that matters, the math that decides it, and four worked examples covering the most common situations — property, shares, crypto, and a small business owner near retirement.
-By the end you should know whether you’re a “consider accelerating” or a “stop overthinking and just hold” case.
+That transforms the decision.
+For nearly everyone the answer is no, don’t accelerate — and the case is even stronger than it was under the Budget-era commentary, which assumed a time-apportioned split that diluted your discount the longer you held.
+This guide walks through the updated decision in plain Aussie English: a five-question framework, the timeline that matters, the math that decides it, and four worked examples covering the most common situations — property, shares, crypto, and a small business owner near retirement.

 For the cross-asset overview and Treasury’s source examples, see the master article: 50% CGT Discount Reform: Cost Base Indexation + 30% Minimum Tax from 1 July 2027.
 For asset-specific deep dives, see the property, shares, ETFs, crypto, and small business companion articles linked at the bottom.